-The Manual Junctions radio button should not be selected.
+The Manual Junctions radio button not selected.

 Place a long straight length of double track.

 Pace the markers at the start position for the junction.

 Move the track outline forward until approximately in the position shown below (the top left corner of the white outline touching the right rail).
 Left click